Legacy-Built, Profit- Driven genetics for the Cattleman

 For the Right Environment

 Different environments require different genetics.
 We are here to work with breeders to try to find the genetics that are best suited for their ranch.
+Instead of fighting mother nature by changing your environment to fit your cattle, we understand that is more logical to find the genetics that are best suited to your environment.

 Herd Sires